Autobahn: Third Reich: 1933-1945

-World War II
+World War II: 1939-1945

 During World War II, many of Germany's workers were required for various war production tasks.
-Construction work on the autobahn system therefore increasingly relied on forced workers and concentration camp inmates, and working conditions were very poor.
+Therefore, construction work on the autobahn system increasingly relied on forced workers and concentration camp inmates, and working conditions were very poor.
 As of 1942, when the war turned against the Third Reich, only 3800 km out of a planned 20000 km of autobahn had been completed.

 Meanwhile, the median strips of some autobahns were paved over to allow their conversion into auxiliary airstrips.
 Aircraft were either stashed in numerous tunnels or camouflaged in nearby woods.
 However, for the most part during the war, the autobahns were not militarily significant.
 Motor vehicles, such as trucks, could not carry goods or troops as quickly or in as much bulk and in the same numbers as trains could, and the autobahns could not be used by tanks as their weight and caterpillar tracks damaged the road surface.
 The general shortage of petrol in Germany during much of the war, as well as the low number of trucks and motor vehicles needed for direct support of military operations, further decreased the autobahn's significance.
 As a result, most military and economic freight was carried by rail.
 After the war, numerous sections of the autobahns were in bad shape, severely damaged by heavy Allied bombing and military demolition.
 Furthermore, thousands of kilometres of autobahns remained unfinished, their construction brought to a halt by 1943 due to the increasing demands of the war effort.